 This quarterly report includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), regarding, among other things, our plans, strategies and prospects, both business and financial including, without limitation, the forward-looking statements set forth in the "Results of Operations" and "Liquidity and Capital Resources" sections under Part I, Item 2.
 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this quarterly report.
 Although we believe that our plans, intentions and expectations reflected in or suggested by these forward-looking statements are reasonable, we cannot assure you that we will achieve or realize these plans, intentions or expectations.
-Forward-looking statements are inherently subject to risks, uncertainties" under Part I, Item 2.
-"Management's Discussion and Analysis of Financial Condition and Uncertainties" under Part I, Item 2.
-"Management's Discussion and Analysis of Operations" in this quarterly report.
-So or expectations.
 Forward-looking statements are inherently subject to risks, uncertainties and assumptions including, without limitation, the factors described under "Certain Trends and Uncertainties" under Part I, Item 2.
 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this quarterly report.
-Many of the forward-looking statements contained in this quarterly report may be identified by the use of forward-looking words such as "believe," "expect," "anticipate," "should," "planned," "will," "may," "intend," "estimated" and "potential" among others.
-Important factors that could cause actual results to differ materially from the forward-looking statements we make in this quarterly report are set forth in this quarterly report and in other reports or documents, and include, but are not limited to:
+Many of the forward-looking statements identified by use of contained quarterly report may be the forward-looking "believe," "expect," "anticipate," "should," "planned," "will," "may," "intend," "estimated" and "potential" among others.
+Important factors that could cause actual results to differ materially from the forward-looking statements we make in this quarterly report are set forth in this quarterly report and in other reports or documents that we file from time to time with the SEC, and include, but are not limited to:

-- the availability of funds to meet interest payment obligations under our and our parent companies' debt and to fund our operations and necessary capital expenditures, either through cash flows from operating activities, further borrowings or other sources; - our ability to sustain and grow revenues and cash flows from operating activities by offering video, highspeed Internet, telephone and other services and to maintain a stable customer base, particularly in the face of increasingly aggressive competition from other service providers; - our and our parent companies' ability to comply with all covenants in our and our parent companies' indentures and credit facilities, any violation of which would result in a violation of the applicable facility or indenture and could trigger a default of other obligations under cross-default provisions; - our and our parent companies' ability to pay or refinance debt as it becomes due; - our ability to obtain programming at reasonable prices or to pass programming cost increases on to our customers; - general business conditions, economic uncertainty or slowdown; and - the effects of governmental regulation, including but not limited to local franchise authorities, on our business.
+- the availability of funds to meet interest payment obligations under our and our parent companies' debt and to fund our operations and necessary capital expenditures, either through cash flows from operating activities, further borrowings or other sources; - our ability to sustain and grow revenues and cash flows from operating activities by offering video, high-speed Internet, telephone and other services and to maintain a stable customer base, particularly in the face of increasingly aggressive competition from other service providers; - our and our parent companies' ability to comply with all covenants in our and our parent companies' indentures and credit facilities, any violation of which would result in a violation of the applicable facility or indenture and could trigger a default of other obligations under cross-default provisions: - our and our parent companies' ability to pay or refinance debt as it becomes due; - our ability to obtain programming at reasonable prices or to pass programming cost increases on to our customers; - · general business conditions, economic uncertainty or slowdown; and - · the effects of governmental regulation, including but not limited to local franchise authorities, on our business.